Sustainability and ESG

 Turnover

 Turnover consists of Total operating revenues.
-See the Consolidated Income Statement in our Annual Report alongside note 4 for details of the Groups revenue generation.
-The associated critical accounting policies are set out in note 2 of our Annual Report.
+See Consolidated Income Statement in our Annual Report alongside note 4 for details of the Groups revenue generation.
+The associated critical accounting policies are set out in Note 2 of our Annual Report.

 Capex

 Capex consists of additions to fixed assets and right-of-use assets.
-See note 12 of the Consolidated financial statements.
+See Note 12 & 14 of the Consolidated financial statements.

 Opex

 Opex consists of Total operating expenses.
-See the Consolidated Income Statement of our Annual Report.
-The associated critical accounting policies are set out in note 2 of our Annual Report.
+See Consolidated Income Statement of our Annual Report.
+The associated critical accounting policies are set out in Note 2 of our Annual Report.

 Environmental Data